matthiasleitner/music2sql/README.md

 # Music2SQL

-Node module for reading metadata from audio files and stroing it into a SQL database.
+Node module for reading metadata from audio files and storing it into a SQL database.

 ## Features
  - Load metadata from mp3, flac, mp4, ogg audio files